 As you can see from the scenario above, a reverse mortgage isn’t necessarily a bad thing.
 It can provide much-needed cash.
 It is government-backed.
 It is common.
 It doesn’t impact the availability of Social Security, Medicare or many other senior benefits such as getting into a senior assisted living community.
 The Fonz, Fred Thompson and numerous other actors from days gone by think it is a good idea (or at least are getting paid to tell you they think it is a good idea).
 At the same time, a reverse mortgage isn’t a cure-all.
 The reverse mortgage industry is rampant with fraud and scams.
 Even though HUD/FHA requires counseling or a class for anyone entering into a reverse mortgage, many don’t understand what they’re getting into.
 Your estate could be taking a big hit.
 The fees associated with this type of loan are generally EXTREMELY high.
 There is a possibility of getting used to ongoing extra income and then, if you live long enough, it could stop.
+Educate yourself with the FHA home loan process to be prepared.
 If you’re on a program such as Medicaid or SSI, reverse mortgage income is considered into your assets, thus possibly disqualifying you for these low-income programs.
 I could keep going, but I think you’ve got the idea.

 A reverse mortgage may be a viable option for someone over the age of 62.
 Unfortunately, it has become an all-too-popular option when it is often not the best one.
 You already know I don’t advocate borrowing money and my approach to financial counseling comes straight from Romans 13:8.
 So am I going to suggest a loan for the senior who needs some extra income?
 Probably not.
 Just like anyone else struggling to make ends meet, I’m going to emphasize the importance of doing a budget, cutting expenses, seeking out ways to earn extra income, etc. The major difference (maybe the only one) is that seniors sometimes are less able to work or do other things to earn income and may have necessary expenses that are simply more than the income they can earn (I’m specifically thinking about medication here).
 In those cases, I’d encourage the senior to contact insurance, Medicare, doctor’s offices, etc. and check into other options before borrowing money.
 Ultimately, I know a reverse mortgage is right for some seniors who’ve tried just about everything else and still need some income.
 But BE CAREFUL!
 It is a huge decision that can have some pretty far-reaching implications.
 A hard money lender nashville may also offer you a loan with lower rates, excellent service, and quick closings.